-The Emergency Department can evaluate and treat all types of emergencies, 24 hours-a-day, seven days-a-week.
+The Emergency Department evaluates and treats patients presenting with all types of emergencies, 24 hours-a-day, seven days-a-week.
 It is an Area Trauma Center (Level II) for treating life- and limb-threatening injuries.
-Within the department is an Emergency Cardiac Care Center for rapidly diagnosing and treating suspected heart attack patients, and a Fast Track for rapid treatment of minor illness and injuries.
+The Emergency Medicine clinical team works collaboratively with the in-hospital Trauma Team to provide immediate trauma care to all patients presenting with traumatic injury.
+The Department also provides immediate access to a 24-7 cardiac percutaneous coronary intervention team and is a New York State Designated Stroke Center.
 The Emergency Department's staff includes physicians, nurses and physician assistants who are trained and experienced in responding to emergent medical problems in patients of all ages.